How To: Manage stale devices in Azure AD

 - Duplicate devices can make it difficult for your helpdesk staff to identify which device is currently active.

-- An increased number of devices creates unnecessary device writebacks increasing the time for AAD connect syncs.
+- An increased number of devices creates unnecessary device writebacks increasing the time for Azure AD connect syncs.

 - As a general hygiene and to meet compliance, you may want to have a clean state of devices.

 Stale devices in Azure AD can interfere with the general lifecycle policies for devices in your organization.